BlakeBild/Tiny_Monster_Trainer/README.md

 Updates as of 4/10/22:
-Rewrote the battle animation screen & added beginning of implementing attack bolts to indicate the element type of the attack.
+Rewrote the battle animation screen
+Fixed maxFriends, so that you can't go above the max amount anymore.
+Attacks will pick a random bolt to shoot, will eventually not be random and based on attacks element type (i hope :D )

 Updates as of 4/9/22:
 Changed up the combat math, trying to make it less swingy.